ruitaiS/capstone-1/README.md

 The goal of this project is to implement a machine learning based prediction system for ratings the MovieLens dataset.
 The full dataset consists of 10000054 ratings of 10681 movies by 71567 unique users, along with associated metadata.
 Template code provided by the EdX team splits the data into a main dataset $\mathcal{D}$ and a final holdout test set $\mathcal{F}$ to be used exclusively for a final error calculation at the end of the project.

 The approach here is a modified version of the one outlined by Robert M. Bell, Yehuda KorenChris, Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
+(TODO: Authors - The team BellKor's Pragmatic Chaos is a combined team of BellKor, Pragmatic Theory and BigChaos.
+BellKor consists of Robert Bell, Yehuda Koren and Chris Volinsky.
+The members of Pragmatic Theory are Martin Piotte and Martin Chabbert.
+Andreas Töscher and Michael Jahrer form the team BigChaos)

 $\mathcal{D}$ was split into training and test sets with ```p = 0.8``` and ```0.2``` respectively.
 An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases - $`{b}_{i}`$, $`{b}_{u}`$, $`{b}_{g}`$.
 After tuning regularization parameters $\alpha_1$, $\alpha_2$, $\alpha_3$ for each of them, the root mean squared error (RMSE) was calculated on the test set.